- Pass-through entity owners can choose to take profits as wages or distributions

 - Older owners and owners with non-working spouses and/or incomplete earnings records stand to benefit the most from increasing their salaries

-Business owners have many more responsibilities than employees, but also have a unique set of opportunities.
-One is the ability to set their own wage.
-Owners of pass-through entities like S-corporations can choose to allocate their business profits between their own salary and profit distributions.
-The most common line of thought we hear regarding this decision is to keep owner salary low to avoid payroll tax, therefore shifting profits to owner distributions.
+Business owners have many more responsibilities than employees, but they also have a unique set of opportunities.
+One is the ability to set their wages.
+Owners of pass-through entities like S-corporations can choose to allocate their business profits between their salary and profit distributions.
+The most common line of thought we hear regarding this decision is to keep the owner’s salary low to avoid payroll tax, therefore shifting profits to owner distributions.
 One unintended consequence of this attempt to reduce tax in the current year is a potentially lower Social Security benefit in the future.
 Today we’ll think through the basics of this trade-off and search for best practices.

 But how simple is this trade-off?
 Sure, it is easy to calculate the tax burden of an owner’s salary, but the Social Security calculation is very complicated.
 Your monthly benefit is determined by a four-step calculation in which each year, a salary figure is added to your earnings record.
 After 35 years, higher-earning years (adjusted for inflation) replace lower years.
 This means the marginal benefit of paying yourself an increased salary is very much tied to your previous work history.